fgittins/tricubic/README.md

 interp(0.5, -0.1, 0.3, dy=True)
 interp(0.5, -0.1, 0.3, dz=True)
 ```

-Due to the local nature of the tricubic interpolation scheme, it does not accept arrays as inputs.
+Due to the local nature of the interpolation scheme, it does not accept arrays as inputs.